httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Downlink = 1*DIGIT [ "."
 1*DIGIT ]
 ~~~

-If Downlink occurs in a message more than once, the minimum value should be used to override other occurrences.
+If Downlink occurs in a message more than once, the minimum value SHOULD be used to override other occurrences.

 ## The Save-Data header field {#save-data}